mokofujiwara/indiv_MX_LSTM/README.md

 Repository is mainatined by Ayesha Nirma and Hasan Nirma

-This is **unofficial code/implementation** is available for research purposes.
-If you are using this code for your work, please cite the following papers
+This is **unofficial code/implementation**.
+It is available for research purposes only.
+If you are using this code for your work, or find it helpful please cite the following papers.

 @InProceedings{Hasan_2018_CVPR,
 author = {Hasan, Irtiza and Setti, Francesco and Tsesmelis, Theodore and Del Bue, Alessio and Galasso, Fabio and Cristani, Marco},